 One museum I did not manage to see was the Museum of Ethnology, some 7km from the center.
 The good news is that Jeanne Malherbe of Learning to Breathe Abroad did spend time there and says it’s definitely worth visiting.

-The museum details the culture of the country's ethnic minority groups through their clothes, architecture, food and traditions, along with clothing, traditional art and artefacts, along with videos depicting their everyday lives.
-The museum's gardens have replicas of each ethnic group's houses, most with thatched roofs and built on stilts.
+The museum details the culture of the country’s ethnic minority groups through their clothes, architecture, food and traditions, along with clothing, traditional art and artifacts, along with videos depicting their everyday lives.
+The museum’s gardens have replicas of each ethnic group’s houses, most with thatched roofs and built on stilts.
 Clamber up to examine the traditional furniture, explore the layout of the rooms and gain insight into a traditional way of life.

-One of my favorite museums in Hanoi is the Ho Chi Minh Museum, next to the Mausoleum that holds the revered leader's body (he ruled Vietnam and its communist party throughout the 1950s and 60s - here's a bit of history).
+One of my favorite museums in Hanoi is the Ho Chi Minh Museum, next to the Mausoleum which holds the revered leader’s body (he ruled Vietnam and its communist party throughout the 1950s and 60s – here’s a bit of history).
 Most people head straight for the Mausoleum and I did try, but failed.
-I was told it was closed and that Ho Chi Minh's body had been shipped to Russia "for maintenance", which apparently it is once a year, yet a long queue snaked towards the entrance as I was leaving - so either I was misinformed, or everyone wanted to look at an empty casket.
+I was told it was closed and that Ho Chi Minh’s body had been shipped to Russia “for maintenance”, which apparently it is once a year, yet a long queue snaked towards the entrance as I was leaving – so either I was misinformed, or everyone wanted to look at an empty casket.
 I was quite disappointed to have missed this opportunity.

 This was one of the most delightful places I visited in Hanoi – and one of the few places not battered by noise, an island of serenity in the heart of the city.
 Built nearly 1000 years ago, this was Vietnam’s first university, the Imperial Academy.
 It was initially designed for the elite and the nobility and dedicated to Confucius.